 Geology American National Parks

-Introduction to geological concepts in the context of selected US national parks.
-Course relates geology to the cultural aspects of these parks and present-day environmental concerns.
+This course is an introduction to the geological setting of selected US national parks.
+It relates geology to the cultural aspects of these parks and present-day environmental concerns.
+Includes a field trip to St. Augustine, Florida.
 (P)

 Concepts of crystallography, crystal chemistry, physical properties of minerals, mineral genesis and systematic study of the rock-forming or otherwise important minerals including the theory and use of the petrographic microscope for study and identification of these minerals in thin section.
 (P)